Eating China Chinese Food

 Method

 1. Cook noodles according to package instructions.
 Drain, then run under cold water until cool.
-Drain, cover and refrigerate for 1 hour.
+Drain again, cover and refrigerate for 1 hour.

-2. Bring a small amount of water in a pot to a boil, add chicken.
-Cover, turn off heat, steep for 15 minutes.
+2. Bring some water in a pot to a boil, add chicken.
+Cover, turn off heat.
+Steep for 15 to 20 minutes (depending on thickness of meat).
 Remove meat, let cool.
 Tear along grain into thin strips.

 3. Make dressing: Mix sesame paste well in original container before adding to a mixing bowl with peanut butter.
-Add a 1/3 of water, stir.
+Add a 1/3 of water, stir well with a whisk.

 4. Add garlic and sugar, another 1/3 of water, stir.

-6. Place noodles in 4 large bowls or plates.
+7. Place noodles in large individual bowls.
 Put cucumber, carrots, and chicken on top of noodles.

-7. Stir dressing again well, and spoon equal portions onto noodles.
+8. Stir dressing again, and spoon equal portions onto noodles.

-Notes: Taiwanese usually make this dish with store-bought pre-cooked 'oil noodles,' but you can use most kinds of Chinese fresh or dried noodles.
-Make up a larger quantity of the dressing and keep it in the fridge.
-It keeps well.
+This dish is called ‘cold noodles,’ so serve it cold, particularly in the hot weather.
+Taiwanese usually make cold noodles with store-bought pre-cooked ‘oil noodles,’ but you can use most kinds of Chinese fresh or dried wheat noodles.